BeyondAntares/BookSummaries/12_Rules_for_Life - Jordan Peterson.md

 **Rule 2: treat yourself like someone you are responsible for helping**
+* people are unsettled by their vulnerabilities eternally fear to tell the truth to mediate between chaos and order and manifest their destiny.

+* Carl Jung - treat others as you would like to be treated is not about being nice.
+It is not virtuous to be victimized by a bully even if its yourself.
+Morally obliged to bargain on my behalf as they are to themselves.
+Or else we accept being a slave.
+Embracing and loving the sinner who is ourselves.

+* Your mistreatment of yourself hurts others more than yourself.
+Aftermath of suicide hurts others for many years.

+* most individuals are dealing with multiple problems, yet people prevail and keep up an image that everything is fine.

+* wounded people are the best at holding it together during tough life struggles.
+People are so tortured for being.
+Ongoing miracle of fortitude and perseverence.

+* He points out a universal tendency to not treat ourselves the way we treat others we are responsible for.

+* we deserve some resepct, you deserve some respect, you are important to other people as much as yourself.
+You are morally obliged to be there for others and yourself.

+* happy != good.
+Giving kids candy to be happy doesnt make you a good parent, but against their will to look after their own well being, such as wearing snow coats or brushing their teeth.
+Your responsibility is to raise them to be morally contributing members of society because you owe it to yourself and others around us.

+* heaven does not come easy
+* dont underestimate the power of vision and direction, able to tranform unconquearble obstacles into traversable pathways and expanding opportunties.
+* strengthen the individual and choose your destination, articulating your behaviour
+* Nietze : he who's life has a why, can bare any how.
+* Begin by treating yourself as someone you are responsible for helping.

 **Rule 3: Make friends with people who want the best for you.**
+* Down is easier than up
+* Why try to save others?
+Is it easier to look virtuous against them?
+* Are you enabling contempt?
+Or associating with people that are bad for you indirectly brings you down.
+* Before help someone, ask yourself what they did to go down that path.
+* Failure is easier to understand.
+Fear hatred deception promiscuity doesnt require exolanation.
+Vice is easy and so is failure.
+* Maybe misery is your response to watching everyone around you moving onwards and upwards.
+* Its impossible to help someone who didnt want to improve.
+It only works when someone is forced to seek it.

 **Rule 4: Compare yourself to who you were yesterday not to who someone else is today.**